Musashi Miyamoto Learn Japanese with JapanesePod101.com

 There are various Ways.
 There is the Way of salvation by the law of Buddha, the Way of Confucius governing the Way of learning, the Way of healing as a doctor, as a poet teaching the Way of Waka, tea, archery, and many arts and skills.
 Each man practices as he feels inclined.

+It is said the warrior's is the twofold Way of pen and sword, and he should have a taste for both Ways.
+Even if a man has no natural ability he can be a warrior by sticking assiduously to both divisions of the Way.
+Generally speaking, the Way of the warrior is resolute acceptance of death.
 Although not only warriors but priests, women, peasants and lowlier folk have been known to die readily in the cause of duty or out of shame, this is a different thing.
 The warrior is different in that studying the Way of strategy is based on overcoming men.
 By victory gained in crossing swords with individuals, or enjoining battle with large numbers, we can attain power and fame for ourselves or for our lord.
 This is the virtue of strategy."

-The Water Book describes Musashi's style, Ni-ten ichi-ryu, or "Two Heavens, One Style".
+The Water Book describes Musashi's style; that is, "Ni-ten ichi-ryu", or "Two Heavens, One Style".
 It describes some basic technique and fundamental principles.

 "The spirit of the Ni Ten Ichi school of strategy is based on water, and this Water Book explains methods of victory as the long-sword form of the Ichi school.
 Language does not extend to explaining the Way in detail, but it can be grasped intuitively.
 Study this book; read a word then ponder on it.
 If you interpret the meaning loosely you will mistake the Way.

 The principles of strategy are written down here in terms of single combat, but you must think broadly so that you attain an understanding for ten-thousand-a-side battles.
+Strategy is different from other things in that if you mistake the Way even a little you will become bewildered and fall into bad ways.

 If you merely read this book you will not reach the Way of strategy.
 Absorb the things written in this book.
 Do not just read, memorize or imitate, but so that you realise the principle from within your own heart study hard to absorb these things into your body. "

-The Fire Book refers to the heat of battle, and discusses matters such as different types of timing.
+The Fire Book refers to the heat of battle, and it discusses matters such as different types of timing.

-"In this the Fire Book of the NiTo Ichi school of strategy I describe fighting as fire.
 In the first place, people think narrowly about the benefit of strategy.
 By using only their fingertips, they only know the benefit of three of the five inches of the wrist.
 They let a contest be decided, as with the folding fan, merely be the span of their forearms.
 They specialize in the small matter of dexterity, learning such trifles as hand and leg movements with the bamboo practice sword.

 In my strategy, the training for killing enemies is by way of many contests, fighting for survival, discovering the meaning of life and death, learning the Way of the sword, judging the strength of attacks and understanding the Way of the "edge and ridge" of the sword.